salaboy/from-monolith-to-k8s/workshop.md

 k create secret generic camunda-cloud-secret --from-literal=ZEEBE_ADDRESS=...
 ```

-By running the previous command, you have created a new `Kubernetes Secret` that host the credentials for our applications to talk to Camunda Cloud.
+By running the previous command, you have created a new `Kubernetes Secret` that hosts the credentials for our applications to talk to Camunda Cloud.
-Now you are ready to install version 2 of the application by running (again ignore the warnings):
+Now you are ready to install Version 2 of the application by running (again ignore the warnings):

 ``` bash
 h install fmtok8s-v2 workshop/fmtok8s-app-v2